PrajjwalSule21/CCDP-ML-Project/README.md

 - **Machine Learning** -  to make a different-different models on the data.
 - **Flask** - for making an API.
 - **HTML and CSS** - for making the frontend of application.
-- **Heeroku** - for deploying that solution so, that anyone can use the solution easily.